Land Value Tax Bill [HL]

 Overview

-This bill mandates the Secretary of State to conduct research into replacing England's Council Tax and non-domestic rates with an annual land value tax (LVT).
-The research will assess the feasibility, advantages, and disadvantages of such a system, including transitional arrangements, and report back to Parliament within 12 months.
+This bill mandates the Secretary of State to conduct research into replacing Council Tax and non-domestic rates in England with an annual tax on the unimproved value of all land.
+The research will examine the feasibility and implications of such a land value tax (LVT), including transitional arrangements, and report to Parliament within 12 months.

 Description

-• Pilot programs: The research should include proposals for pilot programs to test the practicalities of data management and valuation within a LVT system.
+- Include proposals for pilot programs to test the practical aspects of data acquisition and management for an LVT system.

 Government Spending